 This course is an examination of religious beliefs and practice in the United States.
 Emphasis is placed on mainstream religious traditions and non-traditional religious movements from the Colonial period to the present.
-Upon completion, students should be able to recognize and appreciate the diversity of religious traditions in America. .
+Upon completion, students should be able to recognize and appreciate the diversity of religious traditions in America.
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.